bodeolukolu/GBSapp/ReadMe.md

 **Problem with amount of memory and/or processors/cores specified:**<br />
 ```
 - This might be due to specifing values greater than available resources
-- Re-submit job with appropriate values or modify header of the GBSapprun.sh batch file.
+- Re-submit job with appropriate values or modify header of the GBSapp_run.sh batch file.
-- If using compute cluster managers other than SLURM, header of GBSapprun.sh batch can also be modified to fit the syntax of the cluster manager been used.
+- If using compute cluster managers other than SLURM, header of GBSapp_run.sh batch can also be modified to fit the syntax of the cluster manager been used.
 ```
 ## Versioning
 Versioning will follow major.minor.patch <a href="https://semver.org">semantic versioning format</a>.

 ## License
-<a href="https://github.com/ryandkuster/composer/blob/master/LICENSE">Apache License Version 2.0</a>
+<a href="https://github.com/bodeolukolu/GBSapp/blob/master/LICENSE">Apache License Version 2.0</a>